rabbah/nimbella-cli/doc/nim.md

 - It is possible (though not required) for the script to generate the `.include` or `.ignore` file that refines this process.
 - If the build is designed to produce a `.zip` file directly, you must _also_ ensure that there are no other files that will be interpreted as part of the action (otherwise the deployer will do its own zipping).
 The easiest way to ensure that there is only one file is to use a one-line `.include`.

+### <span id="BuildErrors"></span>Errors in Builds

+The deployer decides whether a build has failed based on examining the return code from a subprocess running the build.
+Thus, it is good practice to ensure that a build will set a non-zero return code on failure.
+When a build returns a zero, the deployer does not display its output.
+If it returns non-zero, all of its output (both on `stdout` and on `stderr`) are displayed.

+If you suspect a build is not doing what you expect but there is no visible error, try rerunning `nim project deploy` with the `--verbose-build` flag.
+This causes all of the output of the build to display on the console, regardless of apparent success.
+This will often reveal errors in the build that are being swallowed because the build is returning zero despite the errors.

+We've tried using other criteria, such as the presence of output on `stderr` but that does not work well in practice.
+Many utilities (most notably `npm`) write some of their output to `stderr` routinely.

 ### <span id="OutOfLineBuild"></span>Out-of-line builds and shared builds

 There are three possibilities when using the `.build` directive ("out of line" building).